Higher spin representations of maximal compact subalgebras of simply-laced Kac-Moody-algebras: Lift to and compatibility with action of

 The second-to-last equality uses that the involved Lie group and representation are finite-dimensional.
-Finally, one uses that $K(A)$ and $Spin(A)$ are generated by their fundamental rank-$1$ subgroups (or rank-$2$ if one prefers). \end{proof}
+Finally, one uses that $K(A)$ and $Spin(A)$ are generated by their fundamental rank-$1$ subgroups (or rank-$2$ if one prefers). \end{proof} We are now in the position to determine how the one-parameter subgroups associated to simple roots act via conjugation on generalized $\Gamma$-matrices.
+As in prop. \ref{prop:Lift of 3/2 and 5/2 spin rep}, similar computations have been carried out in \cite{On higher spin} in a second-quantized form. \begin{lemma} Let $A$ be simply-laced and let $\left(S,\rho\right)$ be a generalized spin representation of $\mathfrak{k}(A)$ as in def. (\ref{Def:gen spin rep for simply laced case}) with associated generalized $\Gamma$-matrix as in prop. \ref{prop:Existence of gen Gamma matrices}.
+With